How to Groom Your German Shepherd

 Only go against the grain of his fur with a pin brush, bristle brush, or shedding rake.
 You may have to go over the same spots (his haunches and his neck) several times in order to get all of the fur out of the over and undercoats.

 Having a puppy sit while you brush his neck, legs, and back, is a good way to stay in control of the dog, before standing him up to brush his haunches and back legs.
-If he seems particularly adverse to brushing sessions, your technique may be too rough, or his skin may be sensitive to the brush you are using.
+If he seems particularly averse to brushing sessions, your technique may be too rough, or his skin may be sensitive to the brush you are using.

 Keeping a trash bag or can nearby to regularly clean off the brush and deposit the fur into is a good way to get rid of the fur, which will otherwise just float around your yard or house.